deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 When starting the application, we notice it starts listening on TCP port `9999`.
 We will take note of this for the future.
 After starting the server, we connect to it via `nc` on port 9999, and execute the command `HELP` to view a list of commands we can issue:
 <img src="{{ site.url }}{{ site.baseurl }}/images/net9999.png" alt="">

 After we view the list of commands we choose to reverse engineer the command `GMON`.
-Here is the python script we are going to execute to see if we can crash the application:
+Here is the PoC Python script we are going to execute to see if we can crash the application:
 ```console
 root@kali:~/Desktop# cat CRASH.py
 #!/usr/bin/python